Quickstart: Explore and analyze costs with Cost analysis

 For Enterprise Agreement (EA) customers, you must have at least read access to one or more of the following scopes to view cost data.

 - Resource group

 For more information about assigning access to Cost Management data, see Assign access to data.

 Sign in to Azure

 - Sign in to the Azure portal at https://portal.azure.com.

 Review costs in cost analysis

-The scope that you select is used throughout Cost Management to provide data consolidation and to control access to cost information.
+The scope you select is used throughout Cost Management to provide data consolidation and to control access to cost information.
 When you use scopes, you don't multi-select them.
-Instead, you select a larger scope that others roll up to and then you filter-down to what you want.
-This is important to understand because some people shouldn't have access to a parent scope that child scopes roll up to.
+Instead, you select a larger scope which others roll up to and then filter down to the nested scopes you need.
+This approach is important to understand since some people may not have access to a single parent scope, which covers multiple nested scopes.